eed3si9n/scalaxb/INSTALL.md

     $ git clone git://github.com/eed3si9n/scalaxb.git scalaxb
     $ cd scalaxb

-Open `project/build.scala` using your favorite editor, and change the version number to `local-SNAPSHOT`.
+Open `build.sbt` using your favorite editor, and change the version number to `local-SNAPSHOT`.
 This way our Ivy cache won't be confused when the official builds are released.

     version := "local-SNAPSHOT",